 OTAP also supports SAMHSA’s efforts to implement the Tribal Law and Order Act (TLOA).
 This work is carried out in partnership with tribal nations and in collaboration with other SAMHSA offices and centers, and other federal agencies.
 For more information, email OTAP at firstname.lastname@example.org.

 Office of Indian Alcohol and Substance Abuse (OIASA)

 The Office of Indian Alcohol and Substance Abuse (OIASA) is an organizational component of OTAP.
 Under TLOA guidelines, OIASA coordinates federal partners and provides tribes with technical assistance and resources to develop and enhance prevention and treatment programs for substance use disorders, including the misuse of alcohol.

 Access contact information for OIASA.

 Tribal leaders have consistently called for more coordination and collaboration among federal agencies whose efforts contribute to the health and well-being of American Indian and Alaska Native communities.
-In response, tribal leaders and various federal agencies developed a blueprint for enhanced coordination.
+In response, tribal leaders and various federal agencies developed the National Tribal Behavioral Health Agenda for enhanced coordination.

 This national agenda is framed by four cross-cutting tribal issues: youth, culture, identity, and individual self-sufficiency.
 It also includes the following five foundational elements: